yct37785/ExpoAppFramework/README.md

 **~other stuff:** Users can ignore, these are system files that are handled by the framework/Expo/NodeJS

-**Pages:** This is where you define your app specific pages (see sample pages)
+**Screens:** This is where you define your app specific screens (see sample screens)

-**User/PageMapper.js:** This is where you define your page mapping for registration with the navigator (see sample pages)
+**User/ScreenMapper.js:** This is where you define your screen mapping for registration with the navigator (see sample screens)

 **User/Schemas.js:** This is where you define schemas of your local user data etc